anik-jha/portfolio/actual_contents/llm_components/llm_components_part2.md

 ### The Intuition

-Attention is about **communication**—tokens sharing information with each other.
-But we also need **computation**—actually processing that information!
+Attention is about **communication** - tokens sharing information with each other.
+But we also need **computation** - actually processing that information!

 Enter the **Feed-Forward Network (FFN)**: a simple but powerful two-layer neural network applied to each position independently.